devmessias/devmessias.github.io/content/post/gsoc2021_first_week/python_index.md

 </p>

-<h3>The hard part: sharing data between process</h3>
+<h3>Sharing data between process</h3>

-We want to avoiding any kind unecessary duplication of data or expensive copy/write actions.
+We want to avoiding any kind unnecessary duplication of data or expensive copy/write actions.
 We can achieve this economy of computational resources using the multiprocessing module from python.
 <h4>multiprocessing RawArray </h4>